 The basis of considering December 31, 2014, as the date of entry is similarly ambiguous.

-Another aspect of the bill that has come under severe criticism is that the bill allows wide discretion to be enjoyed by the central government with regards to the revocation of the OCIs.
+Another aspect of the bill that has come under severe criticism is that the bill allows wide discretion to be enjoyed by the central government with regard to the revocation of the OCIs.

-In contrast, the principal argument raised in defence of the citizenship amendment bill is that it is a much needed humanitarian measure affirming INDIA’S commitment towards the protection and promotion of Human Rights.
+In contrast, the principal argument raised in defence of the citizenship amendment bill is that it is a much needed humanitarian measure affirming INDIA’S commitment to the protection and promotion of Human Rights.

 The Bill if passed will make India the refuge for minorities fleeing persecution from the listed Countries.
 It also allows them to start their life afresh and be treated in the same manner as the existing citizens.

-Besides, the charge against the government that it purposefully institutionalise the discrimination against a single community, the Muslims is subjective as the fact of such an underlying intention cannot be objectively proved.
+Besides, the charge against the government that it purposefully institutionalises discrimination against a single community, the Muslims is subjective as the fact of such an underlying intention cannot be objectively proved.

 Another argument of gravity that arises, in fact, is that this systematic exclusion amounts to a violation of Article 14 which upholds the Right to Equality.
 Thus the bill is essentially unconstitutional.

-Citizenship Amendment Bill, need not been seen entirely in the negative light as it could be seen as a first step towards the legalisation and integration of the existing migrant community.
+Citizenship Amendment Bill, need not be seen entirely in the negative light as it could be seen as a first step toward the legalisation and integration of the existing migrant community.
 It is an affirmative action which is in line with the United Nations Convention on